Automated Node Provisioning & Removal in Redis Cluster

 Slot migration is the operational bottleneck.
 The orchestrator must execute a strict state machine to move slots from overloaded primaries to the new node:

-2. Mark Source as Migrating: CLUSTER SETSLOT <slot> MIGRATING <target_node_id>
+CLUSTER SETSLOT <slot> MIGRATING <target_node_id> - Stream keys:

-The MIGRATE command must use COPY and REPLACE flags to prevent data loss during transient failures.
-The orchestrator tracks migrating and importing states via CLUSTER SLOTS output.
+The orchestrator tracks MIGRATING and IMPORTING states via CLUSTER SLOTS output.
 If a migration stalls due to large key serialization or network jitter, the controller implements exponential backoff and adjusts MIGRATE timeout thresholds before aborting.
 A comprehensive breakdown of this atomic flow is documented in Zero-Downtime Slot Migration.

 Phase 4: Telemetry-Driven Scaling Triggers